Three Members Appointed to the Equality & Human Rights Commission Preferred Panel of Counsel

 Robert Palmer

 If successful, Greenpeace’s action will affect over 20 oil production licenses and could delay future licensing rounds.
+The full hearing is expected in the summer term.

 Robert Palmer and Laura Elizabeth John are representing Greenpeace.